 This is in line with our Lord Jesus Christ’s elaboration of the Ten Commandments during His Sermon on the Mount (Matthew 5:21–48).
 Sin is committed the moment it is conceived in the heart, even before it is actually committed.
 Avoiding the seven things God hates will help us expose our hidden intentions and motives.

-Lying tongue: A tongue speaking is one that speaks falsehood, knowingly and willingly, with an intention to deceive others.
-Lying can be used to impugn the character of a brother, or to flatter a friend.
+Lying tongue: A lying tongue is one that speaks falsehood, knowingly and willingly, with an intention to deceive others.
+Lying can be used to impugn the character of a brother or to flatter a friend.
 It is a most detestable evil to God, who is a God of truth.
 Nothing we do causes us to more closely resemble the devil, who is the father of lies (John 8:44).

-False witness who pours out lies: This is similar to the sin of the lying tongue mentioned earlier, but this form of lying is given special mention as it could send an innocent person to jail or even lead to him being stoned to death as happened to Naboth thanks to false witnesses instigated by the wicked Jezebel (1 Kings 21:8-14).
-The prohibition against bearing false witness is the ninth of the Ten Commandments and the New Testament is equally condemning of it.
-Colossians 3:9-10 explains the reason for the continued prohibition against lying.
-Christians are new creations in Christ (2 Corinthians 5:17) and as such, we reflect His nature.
+False witness who pours out lies: This is similar to the sin of the lying tongue mentioned earlier, but this form of lying is given special mention as it could send an innocent person to jail or even lead to him being stoned to death as happened to Naboth, thanks to false witnesses instigated by the wicked Jezebel (1 Kings 21:8–14).
+The prohibition against bearing false witness is the ninth of the Ten Commandments, and the New Testament is equally condemning of it.
+Colossians 3:9–10 explains the reason for the continued prohibition against lying.
+Christians are new creations in Christ (2 Corinthians 5:17), and, as such, we reflect His nature.
 We have been released from our “old self” with its evil practices such as lying and bearing false witness.